couetilc/.use/README.md

 - the script can now print usage with `-h`, `-help`, and `--help` without it being explicitly checked for.
 - all arguments will be validated according to docopt grammar.
+- Is there a way to summarize it in 80 characters?

 ## File Structure